Platform Assembly

 - The camera ribbon cable is properly seated in the CAM0 port.

-- The HDMI cable connects the Jetson to the screen.
+- The DP to HDMI cable connects the Jetson to the screen.

 - The USB hub is connected to the Jetson and the screen.